| | |

 A last minute hitch occurred which made it impossible

 for the tow parties to agree on the content of the communiqué.
+Basically disagreement was what to

+do about "Residual" powers.
 The SPLM/A believes that after allocating

 powers to both central and state authorities, they believe